bakdata/kpops/docs/docs/user/getting-started/components.md

 ### Usage

-Publishes (write) events to a Kafka cluster.
+Publishes (writes) events to a Kafka cluster.

 ### Configuration